 I'm getting tons of emails asking me for information about Raja Ampat!
 So I gathered everything in one single post.
 But be aware, a trip to Raja Ampat requires you to behave as a respectful and responsible visitor.
 Tourism, which is booming in the region, is endangering one of the world's most magnificent reservoirs of biodiversity.

 Raja Ampat means "the Four Kings".
-Composed of four main islands (Waigeo, Batanta, Salawati, Misool) and a multitude of islets covered with jungle, it is an archipelago located in the far east of Indonesia, in the Coral Triangle of the Indo-Pacific area.
+Composed of four main islands (Waigeo, Batanta, Salawati, Misool) and a multitude of islets covered with jungle, it is an archipelago located in the extreme east of Indonesia, in the Coral Triangle of the Indo-Pacific area.

 Above, the spectacular viewpoint on the islets of Fam, emblematic of the Raja Ampat landscapes...
 We can see Otto, my super Papuan dive guide, and my buddy Sarah.